-Cartmell Shepherd Will Dispute Solicitors work with clients across England and Wales.
+Cartmell Shepherd Will Dispute and Contentious Probate Solicitors work with clients across England and Wales.

 Have you been left out of someone’s will?

 The Cartmell Shepherd Solicitors will claims team are experts at resolving inheritance and will disputes and are here to guide you through the process.
 If you think you have a claim, we will give you carefully considered legal advice to help you receive your fair share.

 We offer a FREE 30 minute initial consultation and if you decide to make a claim, we can offer a choice of funding.
 This includes a NO WIN – NO FEE arrangement where appropriate.

 - No confusing legal jargon